kuzzleio/documentation/src/sdk-reference/js/6/document/deleteByQuery/index.md

 ## Resolve

-Resolves to the id of the deleted document.
+Resolves to an `Array` of strings containing the deleted document ids.

 ## Usage

-[snippet=delete]
+[snippet=delete-by-query]